About Flagship 1

 - Generate a catalogue of genomic information from 2500 recombinant inbred lines in each population as a resource for genotype-phenotype association and the development of selectable markers for trait improvement;

 - Developing tools that allow researchers to quickly evaluate and compare the structure of plant genomes, including the positions of genes, sequence variations, and areas of synteny containing similar groups of genes in different crops.

 Using the Digital Phenotype to Augment Genomic Selection

 Collecting multi-environment digital phenotyping data for large structured populations of canola, wheat and lentil for sophisticated genomics and phenomics analysis.

-We are using aerial digital phenotyping (the collection of time-series image data from plants using remote sensors) in our canola, wheat and lentil NAM populations to find digital image signatures as proxies for yield, yield stability and quality traits.
-The integration of high-throughput phenotyping data improves the performance of genomic selection for moderately to highly heritable traits by allowing the precise quantification of phenotypic variation, thus facilitating genetic gain by increasing selection intensity during the early stages of breeding.
+- Integrating high-throughput phenotyping data to improves the performance of genomic selection for moderately to highly heritable traits by allowing the precise quantification of phenotypic variation, thus facilitating genetic gain by increasing selection intensity during the early stages of breeding.

 Targeted phenotyping for traits impacting yield stability and seed quality

 Using novel controlled-environment phenotyping platforms that capture whole-plant physiology, root development and the transport of stress-associated molecules to study the response to water deficit and the impact on yield and seed quality.